Is Kenya or Tanzania Better for a Safari?

-East Africa is where the notion of “Safari” was born, and nature lovers flock to Kenya or Tanzania every year for this once in a lifetime trip.
-While there are strengths and weaknesses to travelling in both countries, each has unique destinations and iconic natural wonders.
+East Africa is where the notion of “Safari” was born, and nature lovers flock to Kenya or Tanzania every year for this once-in-a-lifetime trip.
+While there are strengths and weaknesses to traveling in both countries, each has unique destinations and iconic natural wonders.
 As with all travel, deciding where to go on safari is a “choose your own adventure” experience.

 Tanzania and Kenya are the most popular destinations for seeing The Great Migration and other natural resources.
 Although both countries are within the wildebeest migration route, seeing the event is not guaranteed due to seasonal weather patterns.
 However, you’re likely to encounter some of “The Big 5 Game” and unique local wildlife in each country.
 For a cultural experience, there is an opportunity to visit the Maasai tribe in both countries too.
 Though Tanzania and Kenya both offer safaris, there are a few notable differences.
 Do some research and find out the best time and place for your trip!